jopaik/network_demos/network_upgrade_as_code/README.md

 To stage firmware images and upgrade network devices with Ansible.
 Please note it takes several minutes to both stage files and upgrade.

 ## Overview
+Software Image Management (SWIM) is a repeatable framework where engineers can produce repeatable, safe outcomes for efficient device software upgrades.
+This results in a faster response to vulnerability management, more predictable maintenance schedules, and hours of an engineer’s life saved in the middle of the night.

 Ansible can scp firmware images to network devices.
 The workflow includes an approval node to control when an upgrade will be activated based on change control.

 ### Step 1 - Install gdown